 (Craig Campbell)– Last night I toured the dark halls of Keefe Campus Center in order to inspire this post.
 I wanted the proposed changes to the floor plan to spring to life as I contemplated the function of the existing spaces.
-Unfortunately, my trip through our student activities building left me more perplexed than satisfied by the propsed plan.
+Unfortunately, my trip through our student activities building left me more perplexed than satisfied by the proposed plan.

 On Saturday, Matt DeButts wrote an article about the way that labeling a space (MRC, CCE, Rainbow Room) discourages its use and denudes its broader accessibility.
 He commented on the Keefe plan’s curious lack of student input, and how the changes were decided without a referendum.